-Many people ask about zendo etiquette at Twining Vines.
+Many people ask about zendo customs at Twining Vines.
 Here are some guidelines to help you feel comfortable, whether on your first visit or later on.
 By practicing together using a common set of forms, we provide a harmonious external setting to support and reflect our internal practice of mindful attention, our awareness that we are a community, and a safe place in which to notice the ego arising and awaken to clear, spacious mind.

 Our aim is to avoid dressing or acting in a way that is distracting to others.